Christian Siriano's latest show part matrix, bygone times

 NEW YORK (AP) — What is reality anymore?

-Christian Siriano’s New York Fashion Week runway Saturday was part space age, part centuries gone by and part in the moment with a special guest: Social media’s star Italian greyhound Iggy the Tika.
+Christian Siriano’s New York Fashion Week runway Saturday was part space age, part centuries gone by and part in the moment with a special guest: Social media’s star Italian greyhound Tika the Iggy.

 In the bowels of the Empire State Building, on a bare concrete floor, Siriano rolled out his huge, signature ballgowns in a variety of colors and textures, including one in a gray tweed with a huge hood and another in shiny, steel blue with sleeves that formed spikes worthy of the Jetsons.
 Before that came a range of looks in the experimental collection he calls “Victorian Matrix.”

-Note: This story has been updated to correct the name of the Christian Siriano’s Italian greyhound Tika the Iggy.